ghernandez0044/infinityx-capstone/planning_docs/feature_list.md

 - Level 5 Space Ace: 300,001 - 600,000 points (or stars)
 - Level 6 Cosmic Commando: 600,001 - 999,998 points (or stars)
 - Level 7 Galactic Hero: 999,999+ points (or stars)

+## 11. Transactions

+- Logged in users will be able to create a transaction
+- Logged in users will be able to view their transactions
+- Logged in users will be able to edit their transaction
+- Logged in users will be able to delete their transactions

+## 12. Wallet

+- Logged in users will be able to have a wallet
+- Logged in users will be able to add money to their wallet
+- Logged in users will be able to use money from their wallet to make purchases